Annapurna (goddess): Worship

 Annapurna is worshipped through the recitation of her thousand names and her one hundred and eight names.
 The Annapurna Stotra composed by Adi Shankara extols her attributes and is chanted by devotees.

 In Marathi weddings, the bride is given metal idols of Annapurna and Bala Krishna by her mother.
 She worships them before the wedding, by offering rice and grains to the idols.
 This viddhi (custom) is known as Gauri Harap.
 She also takes images of her husband's house and places the idols on them.

+Since Akshaya Tritiya is considered to be the birthdate of Annapurna, the day is believed to be auspicious for buying gold jewellery.

 Temples

 Though Annapurna is a popular deity, there are few temples dedicated to her.